+Figure 10: Inferences on exteroceptive measurements

-In these environment, applications are built following a bottom-up approach and are described through a set of independent rules.
-The elaboration of the structural graph of contextual properties inheritance could also be described from rules.
-However, unlike the construction of an application from rules based on the semantics of features provided by the devices functionally linked to reach a global user need, devices in the structural graph of contextual properties inheritance cannot be semantically linked together based only on their measures semantic.
-A common referential is needed.
-For instance, if we consider two devices embedding a GPS (the common referential), the semantic link could be automatically achieved if, for example, the distance in between devices is less than a given value.
+In these environments, applications are built following a bottom-up approach and are described through a set of independent rules.
+The elaboration of the contextual properties inheritance graph could also be described from rules.
+However, unlike the construction of an application from rules based on functionalities semantics orchestrated to reach a global user need, devices in the contextual properties inheritance graph cannot be semantically coupled together based only on their measures semantic.
+A common referential is needed for these links to make sense.
+For instance, if we consider two devices embedding a GPS (the common referential), the semantic link can be automatically achieved if, for instance, the distance in between devices is less than a given value.

 PRELIMINARY RESULTS